SahilMund/Ecommerce-backend-API/README.md

 - Import the Json file present in postman folder to postman
 - Check the API response
 ```
+Note :- I have added localhost MongoDB URL in the config/momggose file, you can replace it with mongoDB atlas URL as well
 <br>

 ## API endpoints: